Are Military Retirement Payments Community Property in Arizona?

 Facts of the Case

-Mrs. Czarnecki filed for divorce from Mr. Czarnecki in 1973.
+Mrs. Czarnecki filed for a divorce from Mr. Czarnecki in 1973.
 Mr. Czarnecki retired from the military that same year and received retirement benefits.
-Wife asked for the court to divide the retirement as community property.
-Husband admitted in a verified answer that the retirement account was community property.
+The wife asked for the court to divide the retirement as community property.
+The husband admitted in a verified answer that the retirement account was community property.

 The issue remains with the husband’s retirement plan; is it his separate property or community’s property?